5 Times It’s Worth Taking a Lower Paying Job to Be Happy

 The Problem with High-Paying Jobs

-Having a lot of money is great, don’t get me wrong, but it’s not everything.
+Having a lot of money is excellent, don’t get me wrong, but it’s not everything.

-But with anything in life, there are often pros and cons that effect your decision.
-While we believe a great high paying role can change your life, there are times taking a lower paying career path is ideal.
+But with anything in life, the pros and cons often affect your decision.
+While we believe a tremendous high-paying role can change your life, times are taking a lower-paying career path is ideal.

 1. When You’re Spending Too Much Time on Work

 Unless you live in the city, you typically have to accept long commutes to get to a very high-paying job (even with more and more companies going remote).
-There just aren’t many high-paying opportunities in rural areas or suburbs that are a good distance away from the big city.
+There aren’t many high-paying opportunities in rural areas or suburbs that are a reasonable distance from the big city.

-Do you really want to spend that much of your day focused on work-related stuff when you could be enjoying your life?
+Do you want to spend that much of your day focused on work-related stuff when you could enjoy your life?

 2. When Your Family Life Takes a Hit

-Anyone who has started a family of their own knows that work can often get in the way of spending time with the ones you love.
-Your priorities often shift and instead of focusing on you and your career, there are others involved that seek your attention.
+Anyone who has started a family knows that work can often get in the way of spending time with the ones you love.
+Your priorities often shift, and instead of focusing on you and your career, there are others involved that seek your attention.

-Outside of the lack of time you might be spending with your family, daycare can cost a significant amount of money depending on where you are based.
+Outside of the lack of time, you might spend with your family, daycare can cost a significant amount of money, depending on where you are based.

 3. When The New Job Opportunity Includes Other Incentives and Perks

-Generating a high salary isn’t the only way to build up your wealth.
-There are many jobs today that pay based on the results you generate, like sales.
+Generating a high salary isn’t the only way to build up wealth.
+Many jobs today pay based on the results you generate, like sales.

 If you have faith in your ability to sell to potential clients, taking on a new job that’s more flexible but can still make you money might be a good choice.

 Another perk to look out for when reviewing potential opportunities is working from home (or flexible work).
-Without a commute and the ability to work on a more flexible pace might be more important than making the big bucks.
+Without a commute and the ability to work at a more relaxed pace might be more important than making the big bucks.

 4. When You’re Not Passionate About it

 Alright, we get it.
 Most people aren’t “passionate” about their jobs.
-They simply go through the day to day actions in order to eat, keep a roof over their heads, and survive.
+They go through the day-to-day actions to eat, keep a roof over their heads, and survive.
 That’s just how the hand can often be dealt in modern life.
 But it doesn’t have to be that way!

-We only live for about 70 to 80 years on average, and unfortunately spend the vast majority of that working.
-While sucking it up and accepting a job that isn’t fun must be done on occasion, the goal should be to eventually do what you want with your life.
+We only live for about 70 to 80 years on average and, unfortunately, spend most of that working.
+While sucking it up and accepting a job that isn’t fun must be done on occasion, the goal should be to do what you want with your life eventually.

 If you’ve been working your “get by” job for twenty years and your priorities take a shift, it might be time to downgrade your job and focus on your passions instead.